The Psychology of Cyberspace by John Suler, Ph.D. - Online Continuing Education Articles | |

 Automated

-Pros: - Computer programs may be efficient, objective, and accurate tools in the assessment, testing, and diagnostic phases of treatment.
+Pros: - Computer programs may be efficient, objective, and accurate tools in the assessment, testing, and diagnostic phases of treatment. - Computer programs may work well in helping people make decisions about entering psychotherapy and what type of psychotherapy.

 - Diagnostic and treatment protocols that are very specific and programmatic may be very amenable to automation, resulting in a cost effective treatment.